ChicagoDro/Databricks_Usage_Copilot/README.md

             ▼
 ┌─────────────────────────┐
 │ Prompt Builder          │
-│ “Tell me more about…”   │
+│ "Tell me more about…"   │
 └───────────┬─────────────┘
             │
             ▼